dev0pstech/dev0pstech.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
 icon: fas fa-info-circle
-order: 4
+order: 1
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }
+> Please visit my Portfolio Website [ajaytekam.com](https://ajaytekam.com/) to know more about me..
+Thank you {: .prompt-tip }